6 Best Cat Litters for Odor Control in 2024

 Clumping litter is easy to clean and allows the removal of dirty litter, which is what causes most odor in the first place.
 A good clumping litter can dehydrate solid waste, absorb urine, and seal odors inside its clumps.
 Clumping reduces the surface area of urine contacting the air, so fewer stinky compounds can evaporate and become airborne.
 An absorbent litter will also help dehydrate solid waste and minimize fecal odor.

-Even though scented litters can be pleasant for humans, strong fragrance can overwhelm cats’ sensitive snouts and make them more likely to avoid the litter box altogether, leading to the much stinkier problem of waste outside the litter box.
-Plus, scents don’t really solve the problem—they cover up odor rather than eliminate it.
-Cat parents might only smell the added scent, but cats can smell the awful mixture of fragrance and a dirty litter box.
+Even though scented litters can be pleasant for humans, strong fragrances can overwhelm cats’ sensitive snouts and make them more likely to avoid the litter box altogether, leading to the much stinkier problem of waste outside the litter box.
+If you want to add a little scent to your litter box, we recommend choosing a naturally scented cat litter without any artificial fragrances or concentrated essential oils.

 Deodorizing Agents